 The city of Chattanooga sits on the bucolic banks of the Tennessee River, backed by the foothills of the Appalachian Mountain Range and Lookout Mountain.
 This is a city that is as much about nature as it is about urban life, with museums, science centers, cultural programming, and a forward-looking tech-friendly streak.
 The terrain in and around Chattanooga is loaded with fairytale scenery, babbling brooks, and cascading waterfalls.
 Add a dose of Southern charm, and the city is a major draw for vacationing families, groups of friends, and even business travelers here for a work-play stay.
 Chattanooga’s neighborhoods are a patchwork of green parks and classic Victorian and Tudor homes; it’s no wonder that it’s nicknamed the Scenic City.

-When is the best time to stay in a vacation rental in Chattanooga?
+The best time to stay in a vacation rental in Chattanooga

 Tennessee River Gorge

 The Tennessee River Gorge is a breathtaking 26-mile canyon carved into the Cumberland Plateau by the Tennessee River.
 There are plenty of ways to experience this natural wonder, from renting a boat or raft to swimming or fishing.
 But the local favorite remains hiking the trails of Tennessee River Gorge that meander through meadows and forests to overlooks.